DmitrikSerhiy/Personal-Movie-Database-PMDb/README.md

   - Poster
 - Possibility to export database to file
 - Possibility to share your mark/review in popular social networks (facebook)

-## **Frameworks are going to be used**

-- .NET Core
--	ASP.NET Core
--	Entity Framework Core
--	DotRas
--	Angular 2

-## **Several issues in depth**

-As you might know "Kinopoisk.ru" is blocked within territory of Ukraine thus sort of necessity appears to create a virtual private network (VPN) through DotRas library.
-Besides "Kinopoisk.ru" doesn't give an access to it's API so there is another necessity to use 3rd party services such as (getmovie.cc/api-kinopoisk.html).